 SharePoint requirements can be simple or complex depending on the information your business needs to manage and collaborate on together.
 The simplest way to identify requirements is to consider common business problems you encounter.

-- Do staff complain that they can’t find the latest version of a document, or don’t know what’s going on?
+- having difficulty finding the latest version of a document, or don’t know what’s going on

-- Do you need to set security permissions to allow editing or viewing to specific data or files?
+- require security permissions to allow only certain people editing or viewing rights to specific data or files

-- Do you wish you had alerts that advised you or others when a document or item is changed or deleted?
+- would you like to be alerted when a document or item is changed or deleted

-- Do you need to version control specific files or folders?
+- need to version control specific files or folders

-- Do you manually manage business operations like annual leave requests and logging incidents and hazards?
+- would like to automate business operations like annual leave requests and logging incidents and hazards

-- Do you need to manage Health & Safety and other operations, teams or projects files and information?
+- need to manage Health & Safety and other operations, teams or projects files and information

-- How do staff currently share knowledge, successes and learnings?
+- would like a common place for staff to share knowledge, successes and learning

 We can help you identify business issues and demonstrate how SharePoint can overcome these, and provide enhancements and automation to manual workflows.